 You must reserve your trip by 4pm the day before your requested trip date.
 Non-reservation surcharges of $4 per boat apply and you may have to wait if you don’t make a reservation, but your car will be safe in our lot so you can relax and enjoy your day without wondering if your ride home is where you left it.

 River Tube Trips

 **Trip length-of-time can vary greatly depending on water levels.
-We provide a shorter trip alternative to Potter’s Bridge in late summer/low water conditions.
-The Rusty Oar launch is not always available.
-Check with us for latest water conditions and trip availability.
+We provide a shorter trip alternative from Forest Park in late summer/low water conditions and for mid/late afternoon departures.

-Description: We depart from our River Road livery and drop-in at either historic Potter’s Bridge north of downtown Noblesville for a 2-3 hour float back down to the River Road livery, or if river conditions permit we can drop you in at our Rusty Oar launch site for a 4-5 hour float.
+Description: We depart from our River Road livery and drop-in at historic Potter’s Bridge north of downtown Noblesville for a 3-4 hour float back down to the River Road livery.

 We welcome large groups.
 Canoeing is a great platform for team building, company picnics or outings, church functions, family reunions, scout projects, and school group activities.
 Our properties at Rusty Oar and River Avenue provide a peaceful and scenic back drop for your group to enjoy, and make the logistics of assembly, transportation, and wrapping up the event very easy to execute.
 The definition of a large group is a total of 20 people or more.
 The group can utilize any combination of canoes and kayaks.
 We have tents, tables, chairs, and partnerships with caterers who can supply food and drinks.
 We offer discounted pricing based on the number of people in your party.
 Please contact us at our 317-867-4233 reservation number for scheduling and detailed planning.